Alonso de Herrera

-Alonso de Herrera (born ca. 1500 in Spain – 1534 south of the Rio Guaviare in Colombia) was a Spanish conquistador and temporary governor of the Province of Paria.
+Alonso de Herrera (ca. 1500 in Spain – 1534 south of the Rio Guaviare in Colombia) was a Spanish conquistador and temporary governor of the Province of Paria.

 Mexico

 Alonso de Herrera was a retainer of the conquistador Diego de Ordáz during the conquest of Mexico under Hernán Cortés.
 As a member of Ordáz's Hueste, he fought against Mayan warriors at the Battle of Cintla in Tabasco on March 25, 1519, survived the Noche Triste, and participated in the conquest of Tenochtitlan.

 Exploration of the Orinoco and Governor of Paria

 1531–1532 during the discovery of the Orinoco

 During the first exploration of the Rio Orinoco under the leadership of Diego de Ordáz, Herrera held the office of Maestre de Campo, commander of the foot soldiers.
 At the middle reaches of the river, the natives told them about a gold-rich province of Meta in the headwaters of the Orinoco.
 However, the expedition ended at the Atures Rapids, which they could not cross with their ships.